globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/2016-11-03-water_security.md

 <p class="caption">In 2011 in Pakistan, over 5.4 million people – including 2.7 million children – were affected by monsoon rains and flooding, and this number was expected to rise (Pic: UNICEF)</p>

-The Global Resilience Partnership (GRP) plans to help millions of vulnerable people better adapt to shocks and chronic stresses and thrive in a more resilient future

-Next week I, along with a range of innovators and experts, will take to the stage at COP 22 to discuss how we address one of the world’s most pressing and complex climate issues – water security.
+<strong>Next week I, along with a range of innovators and experts, will take to the stage at COP 22 to discuss how we address one of the world’s most pressing and complex climate issues – water security.</strong>

 As those of you heading to Marrakech will know, this is a highly complex issue driven by three core factors: water scarcity, governance and transboundary access.
 Outside of these sit a further range of variables which impact water security, spanning biophysical, infrastructural, political, social, institutional and financial issues.